-Blackmagic Design has really shaken things up with their entries into the digital cinema camera market.
-First announced in 2012, the original Blackmagic Cinema Camera shocked the industry with a remarkably progressive feature set in an entry-level, professional camera.
-In April of...
-READ MORE
+Blackmagic Design has really shaken things up with their entry into the digital cinema camera market.
+First announced in 2012, the original Blackmagic Cinema Camera shocked the industry with a remarkably progressive feature set in an entry level, professional camera.

 Lexar has recently introduced the Professional Workflow Reader Solution, a system that revolves around a modular design for employing up to four different card readers at a single time to increase speed and efficiency when transferring large quantities of data from memory cards.

 SanDisk offers an array of memory cards comprising CompactFlash, SDHC/SDXC, and microSDHC/SDXC types in a wide range of capacities and data-transfer speeds.
 Faster speeds enable improved performance during HD video and RAW image capture, especially in continuous and burst shooting modes.

 Canon Rebel DSLRs have always been impressively smaller than the competition, going back to their original film models.
 Canon’s EOS Rebel SL1 doesn’t disappoint in the size department, either.
 If anything, the EOS SL1 elicited variations of “Whoa,” “Wow,” “Jeeeeez,” and “Is that really a DSLR?”

 Sony has recently released their new SxS PRO+ memory cards.
 The new cards are optimized to accommodate Sony’s F5 and F55 CineAlta 4K cameras.
 SxS PRO+ cards support maximum write speeds of 1.5 Gbps, which enables reliable, high frame rate 4K capture.
 The new cards are available in 64GB or 128GB capacities.

 When diving into the world of Wedding Photography, you must have a plan and be prepared for anything.
 Like the very wedding you’re going to shoot, you need to know what is going to happen, when and where it is going to happen and how it is expected to happen.